Last Updated on

 (Note: I am sure there are bicycles somewhere in Hong Kong, but I just haven’t come across them, which is why I included it here.
 Please don’t take it too literally 😉 ).

-A pleasant surprise!
+A pleasant surprise, and one of the Hong Kong facts that nobody’s ever talking about!
 Having heard from travelers that it is hard to find good coffee in China, known as a tea nation, I wasn’t expecting much on the coffee front in Hong Kong.. only to find more specialty coffee shops, coffee roasters and coffeehouses than I could possibly try during my stay.
 I was ecstatic about the amount of excellent coffee shops in Hong Kong and will share all my favorite places for a caffeine fix in my next post.

 10 Hong Kong is expensive